Bachelor Keeping

 Giving a group of boys a chance in life

-Having a group of drakes can really be something special.
-Seeing the boys without a hormone surge for females makes their personality really sparkle!
+Having a group of drakes can be something truly special.
+Without the hormonal drive for females, you can really see their personalities shine!

-Many drakes, like roosters needs home every year, month, day.
-Many of them go to slaughter.
-Considering open up your home to a group of drakes saves not just one life but atleast one more.
+Many drakes, like roosters, need a home every year, month, and day.
+Unfortunately, many end up being sent to slaughter.
+Opening your home to a group of drakes doesn't just save one life, but at least one more.

-Why is it harder to rehome drakes or roosters?
+But why is it so much harder to rehome drakes or roosters?

-Having a group of drakes without females have many advantages.
+Having a group of drakes without females comes with many advantages.

-You have a bigger chance of sucess having a bachelor flock of roosters if they have grown up togheter.
-Without hen the roosters will form their own pecking order.
+You'll have a higher chance of success with a bachelor flock of roosters if they've been raised together.
+Without hens around, the roosters will establish their own pecking order, which can lead to a more peaceful dynamic.

 Bachelor Ganders